+Minor Spills

-Minor Spills Remove all ignition sources.
-Clean up all spills immediately.
-Avoid breathing vapours and contact with skin and eyes.
-Control personal contact with the substance, by using protective equipment.
-Contain and absorb spill with sand, earth, inert material or vermiculite.
-Wipe up.
-Place in a suitable, labelled container for waste disposal.
-Major Spills DO NOT touch the spill material Moderate hazard.
-Clear area of personnel and move upwind.
-Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves.
-Prevent, by any means available, spillage from entering drains or water course.
-No smoking, naked lights or ignition sources.
-Increase ventilation.
-Stop leak if safe to do so.
-Contain spill with sand, earth or vermiculite.
-Collect recoverable product into labelled containers for recycling.
+- ▶ Remove all ignition sources. - Clean up all spills immediately. - Avoid breathing vapours and contact with skin and eyes. - Control personal contact with the substance, by using protective equipment. - · Contain and absorb spill with sand, earth, inert material or vermiculite - ▶ Wipe up. - Place in a suitable, labelled container for waste disposal.

+► DO NOT touch the spill material

+Moderate hazard.

+- Clear area of personnel and move upwind. - Alert Fire Brigade and tell them location and nature of hazard. - Major Spills Wear breathing apparatus plus protective gloves. - ▶ Prevent, by any means available, spillage from entering drains or water course. - No smoking, naked lights or ignition sources. - Increase ventilation.